nooblag/pddgnimi/readme.md

 python3 pddgnimi.py
 ```

-The script will then save that configuration into `./settings.conf`
+The script will then save that configuration into `./settings.conf` so it is persistent between reboots, and only accessible to the user running the cronjob.

 ## Usage